-- A spouse has married outside of his or her religious and/or ethnic background
+A spouse has married outside of his or her religious and/or ethnic background

-- The couple lives in California and have requested that the marriage remain confidential
+- The couple lives in California and has requested that the marriage remain confidential

 - The American spouse has previously married an alien who sought permanent residency or acquired their citizenship through marriage to a U.S. Citizen

 - The spouses have different addresses

 If you or a loved one has any questions or concerns regarding obtaining a marriage visa, contact a Los Angeles Gay and Lesbian Immigration Attorney today for a free case consultation.